neel04/my-website/content/projects/ASURA/index.md

 ## Abstract

-**ASURA** is a simple, recursive variant of Universal Transformers [^3] aimed at language modeling, with improved stability and scalability.
+**ASURA** is a simple, recursive variant of Universal Transformers (UTs) [^3] aimed at language modeling, with improved stability and scalability.
 It applies a shared block across depth (recursion over iterations), augmented with long skip connections and extra normalizations.
-In our setup, it achieves strong performance, outperforming our baselines while preserving approximately the same relative FLOPs w.r.t standard UTs.
+In our setup, it achieves strong performance, outperforming our baselines while preserving approximately the same relative `FLOP`s w.r.t standard UTs.

 ## Motivation